 \subsection{Existing implementations}

-In this section, we describe the numerical algorithm for the two existing methods reviewed in Sect.~\ref{subsec: Existing approaches for angular regimes}, starting with rSIDM for large-angle scattering and then turning to the purely forward-dominated fSIDM case.
+In this section, we describe the numerical algorithm for the two existing methods reviewed in Sect.~\ref{subsec: Existing approaches for angular regimes}.
+We start with rSIDM for large-angle scattering and then turn to the purely forward-dominated fSIDM case.

-\subsubsection{Algorithm for rare large-angle scattering (rSIDM)}
+\subsubsection{Algorithm for rare large-angle scattering: rSIDM}

 $N$-body simulations of DM self-interactions via large-angle scatterings, dubbed rSIDM, are well-established.
-Most studies assume the simplest case of isotropic scattering, but also an explicit sampling of deflection angles from a given distribution has been considered, see e.g.~\citep{Robertson_2017a, Banerjee_2020}.
+Most studies assume the simplest case of isotropic scattering, but also an explicit sampling of deflection angles from a given distribution has been considered (see e.g.~\citep{Robertson_2017a, Banerjee_2020}).
 Microscopic two-body interactions of DM particles are modelled by collisions between numerical $N$-body particles within rSIDM.
 Various approaches along these lines exist, differing in the computation of scattering probabilities \citep[e.g.][]{Koda_2011, Vogelsberger_2012, Rocha_2013, Robertson_2017a}.
 Starting point is the interaction between two phase-space patches, represented by two numerical particles assumed to have equal mass.
 To simulate isotropic rSIDM, \cite{Fischer_2021a} utilised the method presented by \cite{Rocha_2013}.
 The kernel function, $W$, characterises the density distribution of DM for a numerical particle in configuration space.
 Specifically, the scattering probability of a numerical particle $i$ to scatter with a particle $j$ having the mass $m_j$ can be expressed as